OpenERP – Asterisk connector

 This will convert the ring tone Bellcore-dr5 to a fully silent ring tone.

-Then, in the configuration of the Asterisk server in OpenERP, you should give the following value to the Alert-info SIP header :
+Then, in the configuration of the Asterisk server in Odoo, you should give the following value to the Alert-info SIP header :

 info=<Bellcore-dr5>

-Note : if you have a mix of Aastra and Thechnicolor phones and you don’t want to configure two Asterisk servers in OpenERP that point to the same server with just a different Alert-info SIP header parameter, here is a trick : rename the Silent ring tone of the Thechnicolor IP phone to Bellcore-dr5.
+Note : if you have a mix of Aastra and Technicolor phones, you can either use the user-specific Alert-info SIP header which is available on the User’s form, or use the server-wide Alert-info SIP header parameter and rename the Silent ring tone of the Thechnicolor IP phone to Bellcore-dr5.

 Get the name of the calling party on incoming phone calls